 The Ballerina dates from a pivotal period in which Fontana was involved in both figurative and abstract projects.
 The years between the mid-1940s and mid-1950s in particular witnessed Fontana’s creation of much of his figural sculpture.
 Many, including his famous series of crucifixes, explore religious subject matter, and his reliefs for the fifth door of the Duomo in Milan, completed in 1956, mark the culmination of this project.
 In the same period, Fontana concurrently began to create his first series of paintings in which he punctured the canvas with buchi (holes), as well as his first spatial environments, which originally combined shapeless sculptures, fluorescent paintings, and black lights viewed in a dark room, soon integrating neon tubing into their ceiling decoration.

-In the Manifesto Blanco, published by several of Fontana’s followers in Buenos Aires in 1946, the nascent Spatialists declared that “We live in the mechanical age.
+In the Manifiesto Blanco, published by Fontana and a group of his students in Buenos Aires in 1946, the nascent Spatialists declared that “We live in the mechanical age.
 Painted canvas and upright plaster no longer have a reason to exist.”
 Yet in Fontana’s Ballerina and other figurative works of the years that bookend it, Fontana insisted that “upright plaster” did indeed merit existence, pushing his sculptural materials to their limits in order to capture an inexorable and wholly modern sense of movement.

 The availability and price of the above work are subject to change without prior notice.
 Where applicable ARR will be added.